Sweat Chloride Test

 A negative sweat chloride test must be considered alongside the patient’s clinical findings.
 A few people with CF will have normal sweat chloride levels and will have to be evaluated using other tests.

 The sweat test may not always be useful in newborns.
 They may not produce enough sweat for a reliable diagnosis, so the test may have to wait until the baby is several months old.
 Other situations where the sweat test is not recommended would be where the child is dehydrated or where there is a skin problem such as eczema covering the area where sweat would be collected from.
-The sweat chloride test may not need to be done if the patient has an elevated IRT and a CF gene mutation is identified.

 Is there anything else I should know?